Student Sexual Misconduct Policy

 Formal Complaint Resolution

-During a formal complaint resolution process, the University will conduct an adequate, reliable, and impartial investigation.
+During a formal complaint resolution process, the University will conduct a prompt, fair, and impartial investigation.
 The formal complaint resolution requires that the complainant submit the complaint in writing (letter, statement, and/or email) to the Dean of Students Office.
 Upon receipt of the complaint, an investigation will be initiated.

-Title IX requires an institution to take steps to ensure equal access to its education programs and activities and protect the complainant as necessary, including taking interim measures before the final outcome of an investigation.
-The institution will take these steps promptly once it has notice of a sexual violence allegation and will provide the complainant with periodic updates on the status of the investigation.
-The institution will notify the complainant of his or her options to avoid contact with the respondent and allow the complainant to change academic and extracurricular activities or his or her living, transportation, dining, and working situation as appropriate.
-The institution will provide the complainant with information on his/her Title IX rights and any available resources, such as victim advocacy, housing assistance, academic support, counseling, disability services, health and mental health services, and the right to report a crime to campus or local law enforcement.
+Title IX requires an institution to take steps to ensure equal access to its education programs and activities and protect the complainant as necessary, including interim measures before the final outcome of an investigation.
+The institution will take these steps promptly once it has notice of a sexual misconduct allegation and may provide the complainant with periodic updates on the status of the investigation.
+The institution will notify the complainant of options to avoid contact with the respondent and allow the complainant to change academic and extracurricular activities or housing, transportation, dining, or work situation as appropriate.
+The institution will provide the complainant with information on Title IX rights and any available resources, such as victim advocacy, housing assistance, academic support, student financial aid, counseling, visa and immigration services, legal assistance, disability services, health and mental health services, and the right to report a crime to campus or local law enforcement.

 Purpose and Scope of the Investigation

 The University will comply with law enforcement requests for cooperation and such cooperation may require the University to temporarily suspend the fact-finding aspect of a Title IX investigation while the law enforcement agency is in the process of gathering information.
-The University will promptly resume its Title IX investigation as soon as notified by the law enforcement agency that it has completed the information gathering process.
+The University will promptly resume its investigation as soon as notified by the law enforcement agency that it has completed the initial investigation.
 This typically takes 3 – 10 business days although the delay in the University’s investigation may be longer in certain instances.

 The investigative process is an internal University process; therefore, it is not open to persons, including counsel from outside of the University community.
 However, the complainant and respondent may meet with internal and/or external advisors, including counsel from outside the University community, throughout the process.

-In addition to interviewing the complainant and respondent, the investigator may interview witnesses as provided by the complainant, respondent, and/or anyone whom he or she feels may offer relevant information.
+In addition to interviewing the complainant and respondent, the investigator may interview witnesses as provided by the complainant, respondent, and/or anyone who may offer relevant information.
 Additional information may also be gathered, such as records and documents deemed necessary.

-Upon completion of the investigation, a case summary report will be completed in order to document the scope of the investigation as well as a determination (based on the preponderance of the information) of whether the information supports the allegation(s) of the complaint.
+Upon completion of the investigation, a case summary report will be completed in order to document the scope of the investigation as well as a determination (based on the preponderance of the information standard of proof) of whether the information supports the allegation(s) of the complaint.
 These confidential findings will be submitted to the appropriate administrator(s) to render any disciplinary action (as appropriate) that is deemed necessary.

 The respondent will be provided a notice in writing of the outcome of the complaint and the appeal process as outlined in Section 13 of the Code of Student Conduct.
 The notice will include the finding(s), sanctions, and appeal process.
 The complainant will also be provided a notice in writing of the outcome of the complaint and the appeal process as outlined in Section 13 of the Code of Student Conduct.
 The notice will include the findings(s), sanctions imposed that directly relate to the complainant, and any other steps the institution has taken to eliminate the hostile environment and prevent recurrence.